Conservatism in Taiwan: Pro-Beijing camp

 Some Chinese nationalists, called "radical pro-unification factions", disillusioned with the increasing successful localization efforts to Taiwanize the ROC and dissatisfied with the Kuomintang's policy changes, have begun to advocate the ethnic nationalist notion that the PRC represent the "true" China and the People's Liberation Army should use military force to "liberate" Taiwan to stop such efforts and pose a physical threat to Taiwanese nationalists, moderate democrats in the KMT and Chinese dissidents in Taiwan.
 Because the PRC is a one-party dictatorship, pro-Beijing conservatism in Taiwan, a liberal democracy, is sometimes described as "far-right".

 Known examples of pro-Beijing right-wing parties include the Chinese Unification Promotion Party, Patriot Alliance Association, For Public Good Party, and New Party.
 However, within the pro-Beijing camp, there are also leftist, socialist / communist parties, including the Labor Party, Taiwan Democratic Communist Party and Taiwan People's Communist Party.

-Kuomintang continues to be opposed to communism, as anti-communism is written under Article 2 of Kuomintang's party charter.
-However, some politicians, including Hung Hsiu-chu, are classified as "pro-Beijing".
-The organized crime groups in Taiwan, driven by financial incentives also support the PRC unification efforts.
+The organized crime groups in Taiwan, driven by financial incentives also support the PRC unification efforts; in modern times, Taiwan's triads has been under investigation over allegations of ties to the government of the People's Republic of China.

-Although Taiwan People's Party (TPP) positions itself as a centrist party, its cooperative relationship with the PRC has prompted belief that it aligns more closely with the conservatism.